vaisakhm99/Machine-Learning/README.md

 # Machine-Learning
-Machine Learning course by Stanford University
+Solutions to the machine Learning course by Stanford University